Facilitation of skin-to-skin care and parental involvement through the physical environment

 • Prioritise parent-infant areas before other unit demands for space.

-• Provide over-night accommodation and eating facilities in the hospital or nearby.
+• Provide over-night accommodation and eating facilities preferably in the unit, if not possible in the hospital or nearby.

 For hospital